kitschpatrol/yanki-obsidian/readme.md

 <!-- short-description -->

 **An obsidian plugin for ultra-simple flashcard syncing from a vault folder to Anki.
+Pure Markdown.
 No customization.
 No configuration.
 No fuss.**

 <!-- /short-description -->